Night/Shift

 How do I get there?

-- Rideshare areas are located in the circle drive at 45th Street and Rockhill Road.
+- Rideshare areas are located in the circle drive on the museum’s North Plaza.

-- There are four entrance options: via the garage, at street level on 45th St (one through the Nelson-Atkins Building, one through the Bloch Building), and via the Nelson-Atkins Building from the Sculpture Park.
+- There are four entrance options: via the parking garage, at street level on 45th Street (one through the Nelson-Atkins Building, one through the Bloch Building), and via the Nelson-Atkins Building from the Sculpture Park.

 - See the museum map for wayfinding information.